 Set up your own VPN/VPS

-Setting up a private VPN server before you leave is important as it will allow you to continue using the same websites and services you are used to.
-For example, if you move from the UK to Malaysia, setting up a private UK VPN will allow you to continue watching the BBC, Channel4 etc. I’ve written a step-by-step guide that you can read here.
+Setting up a private VPN server before your move is important as it will allow you to continue using the same websites and services you are used to.
+For example, if you move from the UK to Malaysia, setting up a private UK VPN will allow you to continue watching the BBC, Channel4 etc. I’ve written a blog post about VPNs that you can read here.

 Set up mail and call forwarding

 Buying a mail and call forwarding package is important for a multitude of reasons.
 It will make you appear as if you still lived in your home country and that can be very important when it comes to banking, insurance etc. It will also allow you to keep the same physical address even if you move often.
-When you travel to a new country, you will often have to write down your home address on the immigration declaration form and trust me, having an address in the same country as your passport will save you a lot of hassles.
+When you travel to a new country, you will often have to write down your home address on the immigration declaration form and trust me, having an address in the same country as your passport will save you a lot of questioning at some borders.
 Call forwarding is important as it will allow anyone in your home country to call you wherever you are and always on the same local number.
-Many providers also forward sms messages which will allow you to continue using two-way authentication.
-I’ve written an article on the subject, you can read it here.
+Many providers also forward SMS messages, that will allow you to continue using two-way authentication.
+I have written a guide on the subject, you can read it here.

 Get in touch with local expat communities

 With the internet, it can be easy to find expat communities in your country of choice.
 Not only will joining such communities allow you to make new “like-minded” friends but it will also allow you to learn from the experience of others and avoid making their mistakes.